neurolabusc/AppleSiliconForNeuroimaging/README.md

 ## SPM

 [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) is one of the dominant tools used for brain imaging.
 It uses Matlab along with compiled C code (mex files), both of which must currently be translated.
 In addition, the macOS is wary of the downloaded mex files, which look like malware.
 Therefore, users must [explicitly provide permission for these to be executed](https://transang.me/macos-open-file-from-unidentified-developers/) with a command like `xattr -dr com.apple.quarantine *.mexmaci64`.
 To evaluate the performance of SPM, I installed the [Clinical Toolbox](https://github.com/neurolabusc/Clinical) and timed the processing of the included tutorial dataset (`tic; clinical_mrnorm('T1.nii','lesionT2.nii','T2.nii'); toc`).
+Lower values indicate faster performance.

 ![spm](spm.png)